Tama Poata: Human Rights

 Poata was a founding member and the secretary of the Māori Organisation on Human Rights (MOOHR) which took part in protests for Māori rights and also opposed New Zealand's involvement in the Vietnam War.

 He was instrumental in organising the historic 1975 Land March to the New Zealand Parliament in Wellington, voicing Māori indigenous land rights and protection of their culture.
 He was also active in the anti-apartheid movement in New Zealand against South Africa and is credited with having coined the name Halt All Racist Tours (HART) the organisation which led and mobilised anti-apartheid protests trying to stop the South African rugby union team touring in New Zealand.

 Poata was a member of Māori activist group Ngā Tamatoa who amongst other things campaigned for the Māori language to be recognised and supported by the government, leading to the Māori Language Act in 1987.
-They also were part of the 1975 Land March, led by Dame Whina Cooper.
+They also were part of the 1975 Land March, led by Whina Cooper.